brannm/academic-kickstart-mrb/content/publication/Brann2020buffalo.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: "City Resiliency and Climate Change: A Report from the 2020 Inter-Policy School Summit"
+publication: "City Resiliency and Climate Change: A Report from the 2020 Inter-Policy School Summit and the Aspen Institute Energy and Environment Program"
 publication_short: ""

 abstract:  "As a city that will largely be shielded by climate change’s most devastating impacts, Buffalo may become